 I hesitate to use the term “minimalist” in this post because, while I definitely have pared back my material possessions quite a bit (living in a 250 square foot studio apartment for two years will do that to you), I still don’t know if I would go so far as to say I’m actually a minimalist.

 I am, however, channeling the core ideas of minimalism for this particular personal challenge, though, as I tried (and succeeded!) to pack everything I needed for six days spent solo-tripping through Northern Colorado in just one carry-on sized suitcase and one backpack.

 When traveling solo, you’re kind of forced to be a bit of a minimalist, unless you want to be lugging around heavy bags by yourself.
 Being a woman that also wants to look at least somewhat presentable most of the time, it does get a little tricky.

-Every single article you will ever read and video you could ever watch about how to pack light will tell you to pack what you think you need, half that, half it again, and then you have what you actually need.
-I’m not sure how true that actually is, but I’ve been able to about half what I usually bring just by giving it a little more thought.
+Every single article you will ever read or video you could ever watch about how to pack light will tell you to pack what you think you need, half that, half it again, and then you have what you actually need.
+I’m not sure how true that actually is, but I’ve been able to cut what I usually bring in half just by giving it a little more thought while packing.

 Here’s the exhaustive list of (mostly) everything I brought with me for 6 days/5 nights in Denver & Fort Collins, Colorado:

 2 pairs of leggings